 The District fleet is a critical part of our response to any emergency.
-Mechanic Joe Parle, Firefighter/EMT Scott Baumgardner and Firefighter/EMT Chris May keep our apparatus ready to respond.
+Fire Mechanic II/III Joe Parle and Firefighter/EMT Scott Baumgardner keep our apparatus ready to respond.

 The District has six ambulances.
 Our newest ambulance is configured with a square patient compartment instead of the traditional tapered patient compartment; this provides employees with more room for patient care and more space for emergency equipment storage.

 Type 1 Engines